Last edit: March 24, 2020

 Interesting side note: Movie studios are launching movies into early digital release, as movie theaters close around the country.
-NBC Universal released The Invisible Man along with two other movies and Pixar released Unbound.
-They are offering the movies at $19.99 rentals.
+NBC Universal released The Invisible Man along with two other movies and Pixar released Onward.
+They are offering the movies as rentals at $19.99.

 3. There are some big shifts in categories

 We have noticed the Amazon Rank of some of our titles has been increasing (i.e. #5000 vs #1000).
 We always remember that Amazon Rank is a relative measurement compared to other products on the website.

 Well, if you have been looking at the Top 100 Books on Amazon you can get a sense of shift in categories.
 With schools being closed and families staying home, children’s books dominate the list right now.